-The Mid-South Division of the American Liver Foundation was founded in 2001 to serve the needs of people with liver disease, their families and their health care providers in Tennessee, Mississippi, Louisiana and Arkansas.
+The Mid-South Division of the American Liver Foundation was founded in 2001 to serve the needs of people with liver disease, their families and their health care providers in Alabama, Tennessee, Mississippi, Louisiana and Arkansas.

 Liver disease affects everyone: young and old, men and women, people of every race and nationality, regardless of social and economic background.
 The struggle against liver disease is a struggle to help us all.

 We estimate there are more than a million people in Tennessee, Mississippi, Louisiana and Arkansas living with liver disease, and the Mid-South Division is committed to serving each person with education, research and advocacy.

 ALF’s mission is to promote education, advocacy, support services and research for the prevention, treatment and cure of liver disease.

 Of course, achieving our mission is impossible without the dedicated volunteers, donors, corporate and community partners who lend their hard work and financial support to our educational programs, our fundraising events and our division operations.

 Regardless of who you are, the American Liver Foundation invites you to join us in the fight against liver disease.
 Our continued progress depends on you.

 For additional information about our Mid-South Office, contact Teresa Davidson at: email@example.com